Elder - Elderflowers and Elderberries

 Harvesting Guidelines

 Flowers: can be removed from the base of the flower cluster stalk.
 Only remove a few clusters from a tree, so that the flowers can turn into berries later in the year.
-Insects also use flowers for food.
+Insects also use elder flowers for food.
+Only use the flowers, discard stems.

 Energetically, elder is cool, pungent, slightly astringent and slightly sweet.

-Berry: exceptional allies during colds, flu, and respiratory infections due to their diaphoretic, immune boosting and antiviral actions.
-High in vit C.
+Elder is an immune tonic, immune stimulant, and an exceptional ally during colds, flu, and respiratory infections due to her diaphoretic, immune boosting and antiviral actions.

-Leaves: fresh leaves are used externally as a poultice or an oil infusion for bruises, sprains, and wounds as they are vulnerary (tissue healing) and astringent (toning).
+Fresh leaves can be used externally as a poultice or an oil infusion for bruises, sprains, and wounds as they are vulnerary (tissue healing) and astringent (toning).

-Another lore about the tree states that sitting under the tree at midsummer would enable you to see the fearies.
-Perhaps even see them going to their midsummer feast.
-The danger here is of falling asleep under the tree and being transported into their realm without knowing how to return.
+A popular myth in Denmark about the tree states that sitting under the tree at midsummer would enable you to see the fearies going to their midsummer feast.
+The danger here is that the scent of the flowers would put you to sleep and transport you into the feary realm without knowing how to return.